drufball/yosai/_drafts/complications.md

 "Sure thing."
 She headed for the door.

 Denri saw the boy immediately.
-He was standing by the window inside the clothing shop across the street, looking in her direction periodically.
+He was standing by the window inside the clothing shop across the street, looking in her direction.
 She made sure he saw her leaving the doctor's office.
 Denri didn't want Danzo thinking the doctor had warned her.
 He was too important to the kids to get wrapped up in all this.

 The boy left the clothing shop and picked up her trail, keeping some distance.
-Denri stuck to brighter, more crowded streets for as long as she could, trying unsuccessfully to lose the kid amongst the throngs of people.
-Eventually she gave up on the idea.
+Denri stuck to brighter, more crowded streets for as long as she could, trying unsuccessfully to lose the teen amongst the throngs of people.
+Her foot slowed her down too much and she eventually gave up on the idea.

-She decided her best bet was to cut quickly into an alleyway and then shift someplace unexpected.
+Denri decided her best bet was to cut quickly into an alleyway and then shift someplace unexpected.
 Maybe an abandoned building, or over a fence the boy couldn't climb.
 So long as she could see where she was aiming, it shouldn't be hard to reach a place where the boy couldn't see or follow in the darkness.

 Denri turned off the main road onto a quieter street, looking for a suitable place to disappear.
-There were still enough people to keep the boy at bay for now, but he started closing the distance slowly.
+There were still enough people to keep the boy at bay for now, but he started closing the distance.

-A palanquin came from one of the alleyways ahead of her and stopped as though it's occupant was looking through one of the store windows.
-But the burly man and woman carrying the poles were looking at her just a little too much.
+A palanquin came from one of the alleyways ahead of her and stopped for its occupant to look through one of the store windows.
+The burly man and woman carrying the poles were both looking at her just a little too much.
 And why would a palanquin be coming out of an alleyway?

 Things were starting to feel a little too coordinated.
 Denri turned on her good foot and walked straight into the nearest alleyway.
 Time to make her move before whatever trap this was had a chance to spring.

 She made it a few steps before a dark form came leaping from a doorway.
 As the shape emerged from the shadows, it resolved into a burly woman, arms bared in a sleeveless jerkin.
 The woman snapped her arms around Denri and lifted her from the ground, clamping a hand over her mouth.

 Denri didn't bother struggling.
 Even if she could somehow break free of the massive woman's vice grip, she'd never be able to outrun her pursuers.
-Denri's body tensed and she looked around.
+She tensed her body and looked around.
 She just needed to find a good target and she could shift to safety.

 "I wouldn't bother shifting away if I was you.
 We'd just find you again."
 The woman's breath was uncomfortably warm against Denri's ear.
 It had the kind of moist quality that suggested it would smell even worse than it felt.
 "Besides, you're lucky.
 Boss doesn't care about you.
 Just wants the other two back.
-You play your cards right and you might walk outta this with all your fingers and toes still attached."
+You play your cards right and you might walk outta this with all your fingers and toes."

 Denri mumbled a rebuttal against the woman's hand.
 She kept searching in the shadows for a good place to shift.
 If the woman would just let go of her head she could look to the rooftops.

 "What she says is true."
 A man walked around the brute who was holding Denri.
 He looked middle-aged, with fancy clothes and a thick, black ponytail hanging down his back.
-He must have come from the Palanquin.
+He must have come from the palanquin.
 "Danzo is not happy with your interference today, but the other two are more important.
 He's willing to let all this go if you'll show us to them immediately."

 Another mumbled reply.
 The man nodded to big woman.
 "You may uncover her mouth, but keep her head still."
 The hand shifted to Denri's forehead.